A mesoscopic model for the rheology of dilute and semidilute solutions of wormlike micelles: Introduction

-In the case of dilute wormlike micellar solutions, in two recent groundbreaking papers~\cite{Graham2021,Graham2024}, Hommel and Graham have introduced the reactive rod model, which belongs to the class of phenomenological models that are strongly motivated by physics on the microscopic scale, and which is capable of capturing several of the key experimentally observed rheological signatures in these solutions, such as shear thickening and thinning in simple shear flow~\cite{Graham2021}, and vorticity banding and the presence of finger-like instabilities in circular Couette flow~\cite{Graham2024}.
+In the case of dilute wormlike micellar solutions, the reactive rod model was originally introduced by Dutta and Graham~\cite{Dutta2018} and further refined to better capture experimental results in two recent groundbreaking papers by Hommel and Graham~\cite{Graham2021,Graham2024}.
+This model belongs to the class of phenomenological models that are strongly motivated by physics on the microscopic scale, and which is capable of capturing several of the key experimentally observed rheological signatures in these solutions, such as shear thickening and thinning in simple shear flow~\cite{Graham2021}, and vorticity banding and the presence of finger-like instabilities in circular Couette flow~\cite{Graham2024}.
 In this model, wormlike micelles are represented as rods that can combine together by fusion into longer rods, which in turn can breakdown into shorter rods by scission.
 Both the fusion and scission can happen spontaneously or be induced by flow.
 By solving coupled evolution equations for the average orientation of rods and the collective length of the micelles, the model computes the micelle contribution to solution stress, which is then combined with the equations for the conservation of mass and momentum to solve for macroscopic observables in any geometry.
 These papers represent a significant advance in the description of dilute wormlike micellar solutions and the reactive rod model will undoubtedly provide greater insight into experimental observations in other flow fields.
 Nevertheless, there are some aspects of wormlike micelle structure and dynamics that the model does not take into account.

 By modeling wormlike micelles as rods and by using a single representative length and orientation, the reactive rod model does not take into consideration the semiflexibility of micelles and their distribution of lengths and orientations.
 One can anticipate that micelles of different lengths and flexibility will align differently in flow.
 By neglecting all forms of micelle-micelle interactions, such as excluded volume interactions, the reactive rod model is strictly valid only in the dilute regime.
 Additionally, it is well known for dilute and semidilute polymer solutions that it is vitally important to account for hydrodynamic interactions in order to accurately predict dynamic properties~\cite{Bird1987,Rubinstein2003}.
 While mesoscopic models such as the model introduced in the present work cannot be easily integrated into CFD solvers (an aspect which is a significant advantage of models such as the reactive rod model), it is important to recognise the extent of inaccuracy that might be present in predictions by the reactive rod model through the neglect of some of the key aspects of wormlike micelle structure and dynamics that have been identified above.